Abelian logic gates: Introduction

 \subsection{Outline of article}

 Section~\ref{s.function} identifies the classes of functions computable by abelian processors, as described above, and formalizes the definitions and claims relating to abelian networks.
 Section~\ref{s.basic} contains a few elementary reductions including the proof of Proposition~\ref{p.feedback}.
 The core of the paper is Sections~\ref{s.recurrent}, \ref{s.bounded} and~\ref{s.transient}, which are devoted respectively to the proofs of Theorems~\ref{t.recurrent.intro}, \ref{t.bounded.intro} and~\ref{t.eventually.intro}.
-The first and last of these are by induction on the number of inputs to the processor, and the last is by far the hardest.
+These proofs are by induction on the number of inputs to the processor; \cref{t.eventually.intro} is by far the hardest.
 A recurring theme in the proofs is \emph{meagerization}, which amounts to use of the easily verified identity for positive integers $x$ and $m$.
-A key step in the proof of the general emulation result, Theorem~\ref{t.eventually.intro}, is the introduction of a ZILP function that computes the minimum of its $n$ arguments provided they are not too far apart.
+A key step in the proof of the general emulation result, Theorem~\ref{t.eventually.intro}, is the introduction of a ZILP function that computes the minimum of its $n$ arguments provided they are not too far apart (\cref{p.blackbox}).
 That this function in turn can be emulated follows from the recurrent case, Theorem~\ref{t.recurrent.intro}.

 In Section~\ref{s.lowerbounds} we show that no gates can be omitted from our list.
 We conclude by posing some open problems in Section~\ref{s.open}.